mitmath/1806/summaries.md

 We showed that projections and least squares simplify with orthonormal bases, discussed angles in higher dimensions (as defined by acos(x⋅y/(‖x‖‖y‖)).

+We talked about orthogonal matrices being defined as matrices with orthonormal columns.
+Orthogonal matrices preserve length and dot products, hence angles.

 We considered rotations, permutations, and reflections (I-2uuᵀ) where u is a unit vector.